tesla/book-tycho/en/01-introduction/01-chapter1.md

 dependencies that must be included in the runtime environment.
 This can be done by using the TO FILL attribute.

+# VM arguments and application arguments

 Tycho also allows to specify VM arguments and application arguments.

+TOP FILL

+# OSGi Start Levels

 Finally, it is frequent for OSGi applications such as RCP to rely on the usage of start levels.
 Since these are often custom to the application, Tycho needs to be taught which are those and this can be done by adding the following configuration:

+TO FILL (which plugin needs this configuration)
     <![CDATA[
       <bundleStartLevel>
         <bundle>